-I've been told Rebecca was intelligent, had socialist leanings, and died during the Spanish influenza epidemic in 1918.
+I've been told Rebecca was intelligent, favored the vote, and died during the Spanish influenza epidemic in 1918.
 Harry married twice more, but I have to think - looking at this photo - that he must have loved his first wife best.

 Abe became an electrician, joined the union, and moved from Manhattan to the Bronx.
 His sister, Bernice, married young, travelled the world, and is profiled here.